tejassawant5325/StudentMarketPlace/README.md

 - View product listings with search and filter options.
 - **Contact Us page** for users to send messages or queries:
   - Users can submit name, email, subject, and message.
-  - Admin can view messages in the dashboard.
-- Admin panel to manage users, products, and messages.
+- Seller panel to manage users, products.
-- Option to contact seller via email or in-app messaging.
+- Option to contact seller via email or contact no.
 - Responsive design for desktop and mobile.

 ---